-Fiat Chrysler on defensive, awaits next administration after EPA alleges diesel emissions scam | The Japan Times
+Fiat Chrysler on back foot, awaits next administration after EPA alleges diesel emissions scam | The Japan Times

-WASHINGTON – The U.S. government accused Fiat Chrysler on Thursday of failing to disclose software in some of its pickups and SUVs with diesel engines that allows them to emit more pollution than allowed under the Clean Air Act.
+WASHINGTON – The U.S. government accused Fiat Chrysler on Thursday of failing to disclose software in some of its pickups and SUVs with diesel engines that lets them emit more pollution than is allowed under the Clean Air Act.

 The Environmental Protection Agency issued a “notice of violation” to the company that covers about 104,000 vehicles including the 2014 through 2016 Jeep Grand Cherokee and Ram pickups, all with 3-liter diesel engines.
 The California Air Resources Board took similar action.